Your Complete Guide to Visa Requirements for Spanish Courses

 • EU/EEA/Swiss Nationals: You do not need a visa to study in Spain.

-• Visa-free countries: Citizens from countries like the USA, Japan, South Korea, and others can enter Spain without a visa for stays of up to 90 days.
+• Visa-free countries: Citizens from countries like the UK, USA, Japan, South Korea, and others can enter Spain without a visa for stays of up to 90 days.
 Always check with your local embassy to confirm.

 • Other countries: If your country is not visa-exempt, you’ll need to apply for a visa before travelling to Spain.
 Be sure to check the specific requirements with your nearest Spanish consulate.